 Here’s how to use lemon balm for cold sores:

 - If you feel a cold sore coming, apply Spark Naturals Melissa Oil to your lip as fast as possible, and take it orally as well.
 Lemon balm oil works the best at the first sign of a cold sore.

 - To prevent cold sores, take lemon balm daily, or during periods of stress or low immunity.
 Add 1 or 2 drops in a glass of water and consume.

-- To supercharge your cold sore prevention plan, I highly recommend taking an organic supplement called Immune Support.
-It has a powerful and effective combination of nutrients for boosting the immune system, thus preventing cold sores.
-(Learn how Immune Support works..)
+- To supercharge your cold sore prevention plan, I highly recommend taking these 3 supplements.
+They provide a powerful and effective combination of nutrients for boosting the immune system, thus preventing cold sores.

 The key to cold sores is to prevent them from forming in the first place.